tezos/tezos-mirror/docs/developer/python_testing_framework.rst

             # receipt is an object representing the client answer
             receipt = sandbox.client(0).transfer(500, 'bootstrap1', 'bootstrap3')
             transfer_hash = receipt.operation_hash
-            # Wait for second node to update its protocol to alpha, if not
+            # Wait for second node to update its protocol to Alpha, if not
             # it may not know yet the ``wait_for_inclusion`` operation which is
             # protocol specific
             time.sleep(5)